Download our Free App to your IPhone or AndroidBack

 This Local Offer website uses a range of terms, some which may be new or unfamiliar.
 In order to ensure a common understanding and usage of these terms the attached North Lincolnshire SEND glossary of terms has been produced.

-Normanby Hall Country Park was recently given a silver award from the Opening Doors Mystery Shopper project for being accessible to disabled people.
+Normanby Hall Country Park was given a silver award from the Opening Doors Mystery Shopper project for being accessible to disabled people.
 The project was set-up by the council's Integrated Services for Disabled Children and VANL (Voluntary Action North Lincolnshire) to give young people aged between 14 and 25 a voice.
 It gives them an opportunity to say how they find accessing services and buildings in North Lincolnshire.
 The project looks at the accessibility, facilities and staff awareness for people that have disabilities and how they are able to access the services.

 Further information and contact details of local and national SEND organisations